Copyright 2019 © La Vuelta al Mundo Sin Prisas. Todos los derechos reservados.

 Options to be able to sleep in an economic place or free during your trip.

-To travel is to communicate, if you can do it in others, in addition to English, better.
+Traveling is communicating, if you can do it in others, besides Spanish, better.

 Creating websites and blogs with WP is a way to raise funds for the trip and help others.